 But for the mechanically illiterate, like myself, that doesn’t mean much.
 The basic concepts are easy to comprehend in terms of the effects on car performance and driver strategy; the more technical details are just that, and appreciating the complexity of F1 and its beauty as a competitive motor sport doesn’t require much more than this basic understanding .
-Here’s a quick, informative CGI clip for non-gear heads, courtesy of the Infiniti Red Bull Racing crew, that breaks down the basics of the new rule changes, comparing its new 2014 model to the model from 2013.
+Here’s a quick, informative CGI clip for non-gear heads, courtesy of the Infiniti Red Bull Racing crew, that breaks down the basics of the new rule changes, comparing its new 2014 model to that of 2013.
 It is, for us, F1 for dumbasses.

 I chose to stop writing about surfing a little over a year ago, save for the odd blog post.
 Surfing comprised a large portion of my work as a professional sports journalist.
 The last real surf-related project I took was for Wax Magazine, which was started by some cool and talented folks but pretty much embodies the NYC hipster vibe so often ridiculed in surfing culture (weird art, graphic t-shirts, Richard Kenvin, and no, absolutely, no thrusters!).
 Each quarterly issue has a theme.
 I contributed to the second edition–#5 is the latest–and don’t remember the theme.
 They asked me to write about wave pools.
 I’ve never been much for personal essays.
 I generally don’t give a shit about the writer’s life, per se, and thus assume most readers don’t care about mine.
 I’m not above essays, I just rarely write them.
 Instead, I chose to write a reported essay, the kind which you can find in most decent magazines: Esquire, Wired, the New Yorker, and so on.
 Think GQ’s John Jeremiah Sullivan, only far shittier.
 Since then, I’ve casually monitored wave pool development.
 And just today, in Australia, Stab magazine reported that Greg Webber, founder of Webber Wave Pools and a subject in my piece, has found a location to build his first ocean replicator: